lersi/Magisk/docs/guides.md

 #### sepolicy.rule

 If your module requires some additional sepolicy patches, please add those rules into this file.
 Each line in this file will be treated as a policy statement.
-For more details about how a policy statement is formatted, please check [magiskpolicy](tools.md#magiskpolicy)'s documentation.
+For more details about how a policy statement is formatted, please check [liorsmagicpolicy](tools.md#liorsmagicpolicy)'s documentation.

 ## Magisk Module Installer

 A Magisk module installer is a Magisk module packaged in a zip file that can be flashed in the Magisk app or custom recoveries such as TWRP.
 The simplest Magisk module installer is just a Magisk module packed as a zip file, in addition to the following files:

 - `update-binary`: Download the latest [module_installer.sh](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) and rename/copy that script as `update-binary`
-- `updater-script`: This file should only contain the string `#MAGISK`
+- `updater-script`: This file should only contain the string `#LIORSMAGIC`

 The module installer script will setup the environment, extract the module files from the zip file to the correct location, then finalizes the installation process, which should be good enough for most simple Magisk modules.